suquamish/Nomad-NFS-Volume/README.md

 [^2]: If you end up using their stuff, maybe consider [donating to them](https://opencollective.com/linuxserver/donate?amount=20) to support their work.

 [^3]: The CSI plugin's GitHub repository [is here](https://github.com/kubernetes-csi/csi-driver-nfs).

+[^4]: It's important to note the volume will register without error.
+You'll only see the problem when trying to allocate the volume while running a job specification.